Sharp Brains: Brain Fitness and Cognitive Health News

 This is a book for both teachers and parents (because parents are also teachers!)
 Written with the earnestness of first-person experience and reflection, and a lifetime of expertise in biology, Zull makes a well-rounded case for his ideas.
 He offers those ideas for your perusal, providing much supporting evidence, but he doesn’t try to ram them into your psyche.
 Rather, he practices what he preaches by engaging you with stories, informing you with fact, and encouraging your thinking by the way he posits his ideas.

 I have read a number of books that translate current brain research into practice while providing practical suggestions for teachers to implement.
 This is the first book I have read that provides a biological, and clearly rational, overview of learning and the brain.
-Zull provokes you into thinking Read the rest of this entry »
+Zull provokes you into thinking [Read more…] about Teaching is the art of changing the brain

 Training Young Brains to Behave